emrgnt-cmplxty/fermi/docs/0.old/videos/live-app-review.md

 > **You wanna deploy some Fungible or Non-Fungible tokens, but you don't know how much it's going to cost?**
 >
 > - Does it make business sense to offload your security and allow your users to custody their own tokens to be part of the Web3 revolution?
-> - Find out how to profile your gas costs against the Axion Protocol Testnet using only JavaScript!
+> - Find out how to profile your gas costs against the Fermi Protocol Testnet using only JavaScript!
 It's fun and easy to write tests and add in some gas profiling logic.
 > - WIP utilities and profile.test.js here: https://github.com/near-apps/ft-launcher

 ## Ep. # 19 - NFT Marketplace with FT Transfers and Royalty Distribution {#ep--19---nft-marketplace-with-ft-transfers-and-royalty-distribution}